FlawlessPT/yellow-project/README.md

 To edit json properties with **react-admin** we are using **[react-admin-json-view](https://github.com/MrHertal/react-admin-json-view)** library.

+### Feature flags

+A table called **feature_flags** was configured to allow you to configure your feature flags while implementing a feature that you need to be hidden while not fully implemented, allowing the team follow continuous integration best practices.

+To create a new feature flags you just need to go to backoffice web apps of your project, in staging and production.

 ### Local development

 Go to **BackofficeCMS** project and execute